 Of all the mammals, rats have the hardest dental enamel.
 Mohs scale of scratch hardness indicates that rats’ incisors measure 5.5, which is harder than aluminum (2.75), copper (3.0), and even iron (4.0).

-Interested in learning more about rats?
+Interested in learning more rat facts?
 Check out SenesTech’s online resources, rich in data and images about the realm of rats and the sound science keeping their numbers in check.